pytorch/pytorch/docs/source/torch.compiler_troubleshooting.rst

 Accessing TorchDynamo Profiler
 ------------------------------

-TorchDynamo has a builtin stats function for collecting and displaying the time spent in each compilation phase.
+TorchDynamo has a built-in stats function for collecting and displaying the time spent in each compilation phase.
 These stats can be accessed by calling ``torch._dynamo.utils.compile_times()`` after executing Torch._Dynamo.
 By default, this returns a string representation of the